 Since calcium oxalate stones are the most prevalent (up to 90%), the following suggestions apply to this type, provided the patient has been properly diagnosed.
 Understanding each case usually involves an in-depth urine study that gives the urologist information on urine volume, urine calcium, sodium, citrate and uric acid, and other important factors.
 This data allows the physician to recommend appropriate prevention strategies, and track progress through follow-up studies.
-The doctor will help the patient improve the factors involved in stone formation, thus minimizing the likelihood of recurrence.
+The urologist will help the patient improve the factors involved in stone formation, thus minimizing the likelihood of recurrence.

 In general, the urologist will want information about the patient’s typical eating and drinking patterns, and how well the patient’s body processes (metabolizes) food and beverage intake.
 There are two particular dietary trends that may contribute to the concentration of minerals in urine: inadequate fluid intake during the day (dehydration) and too much sodium (salt) in the diet.
 The second is a widespread problem in today’s world of processed and fast food consumption.

 DRINK AT LEAST TWO DAILY LITERS OF FLUID, PREFERABLY WATER TO LOWER THE SATURATION OF MINERALS IN URINE.

 Patients with recurrent stone disease may have to adjust to getting up during sleeping hours, since they may be voiding frequently during the day but increasing urine saturation overnight.
 What is important is the amount and frequency of urine output.
 It is best to avoid excess caffeine, sugared beverages, black tea, grapefruit juice, and apple juice, as these seem to contribute to stone formation.

 Even though the common type of stone is called “calcium oxalate,” this does NOT mean that dietary calcium is a contributor to kidney stones.
 Rather, adequate intake of dietary calcium is related to a lower risk of kidney stones.
 Studies have shown that getting enough calcium but reducing sodium and animal protein helps prevent stone formation.
 On the other hand, cutting down on foods high in oxalates may be beneficial.
 The list includes chocolate, nuts, beans, rhubarb, spinach, beets, and black tea.